DennisDon678/NodeJs/README.md

 NodeJs allows us to create serve allowing it serve different content types from our machine.
 It comes with built in method that allows us to create a server and as well listen to a port.
 Once listening and all configured correctly expected results are gotten at the console.
-While we used 'res.end()' to send response, this only sends one response and then we need something like 'res.write()' to be able to send multiple response.
+While we used `res.end()` to send response, this only sends one response and then we need something like `res.write()` to be able to send multiple response.